threefoldtecharchive/info_manual3/wiki/weblets/weblets_presearch.md

 ![](img/presearch4.png)

-Now if you had to your [dashboard](https://nodes.presearch.org/dashboard)again and scroll down to **Current Nodes**, you'll see your newly created node up and connected!
+Now head to your [dashboard](https://nodes.presearch.org/dashboard)again and scroll down to **Current Nodes**, you'll see your newly created node up and connected!

 ![](img/presearch5.png)